xXleowXx/gitlab-charts/doc/installation/dependencies.md

 ### Install with defaults

 Google Cloud SDK is a dependency of this script, you will have to make sure it is set up correctly in order for the script to work.
-To validate that run the following command and make sure it exits without error

-`gcloud container clusters list`

 Run `scripts/gke_bootstrap_script.sh` to create a new GKE cluster, setup kubectl to connect to it and have helm installed and initialized.
 Skip next sections if you used the script.